The quick answer

-- If you cannot pay suppliers and just ignore them they are very likely to make you bankrupt or in the case of a partnership force it into liquidation.
+- If you cannot pay suppliers and just ignore them then they are very likely to make you bankrupt or, in the case of a partnership, force it into liquidation.

-The earlier you seek help and advice on insolvency the more options you will have.
+The earlier that you seek help and advice on insolvency the more options you will have.

 Contact Us Today